rootdraws/district0x-Grant-Farms/README.md

 * They have an extensive <a href="https://www.cryptovoxels.com/play?coords=N@187W,103N">Cryptovoxels Gallery</a>.
 * They have a regular email newsletter with interviews on highlighted artists.
 * They have a platform with a marketplace - <a href="https://www.blockchainartexchange.co.uk/">Blockchain Art Exchange [BAE]</a>.
-* They have their own Currency, with <a href="https://etherscan.io/token/0xa14c40b83885e1f8d516e0e43a7361f31eca6854#balances">[Liquidity Providers].</a>
+* They have their own Currency, with <a href="https://etherscan.io/token/0xa14c40b83885e1f8d516e0e43a7361f31eca6854#balances">Liquidity Providers.</a>
 * They offer their Liquiditiy Providers Rewards <a href="https://blockchainartex.medium.com/baepay-the-first-real-reward-token-b23b10c96965">outlined in this whitepaper.</a>

 BAE still suffers from:

-* Lack of adoption of their platform.
+* Lack of adoption of their platform, in the face of competition with major platforms.
 * Lack of financial support for their marketing endeavors.
 * Lack of stability in their Uniswap Pools.

-In order to combat this issue, <a href="SaschaBailey">Sascha Bailey</a> has created Liquidty Provider Rewards each month for the next ~ 2 years.
+<a href="SaschaBailey">Sascha Bailey</a> is offering Liquidty Provider Rewards each month for the next ~ 2 years to combat these issues.
 This is an opportunity for investors to contribute to the <a href="https://info.uniswap.org/pair/0xa14c40b83885e1f8d516e0e43a7361f31eca6854">Uniswap BAEPAY - ETH Pool.</a>

-In return for providing this Liquidity, @BAEPAYChan Distributes a percentage of 20,000 BAEPAY each Week <a href="https://blockchainartex.medium.com/baepay-the-first-real-reward-token-b23b10c96965"(until approximately January 2022.)</a> -- as well as a bit of ETH each month if you are one of the top 15 Liquidity Providers.
+In return for providing this Liquidity, <a href="https://twitter.com/baepaychan">@BaepayChan</a> Distributes a percentage of 20,000 $BAEPAY each Week <a href="https://blockchainartex.medium.com/baepay-the-first-real-reward-token-b23b10c96965" (until approximately January 2022.)</a> -- as well as a bit of ETH each month if you are one of the top 15 Liquidity Providers.

 [At the time of writing this, I am a top 15 Liquidity Provider, and I have only provided ~.5 ETH worth of Liquidity for my $BAEPAY Grant Farm.]